abroroo/til/React/Reduce state with URL query param.md

-## Keeping Filters After Refresh with URL
+## Keeping Persistnat Filters on lists with URL

 I've read a interseting article about using page URL to have persistant filters on the lists.
 I use lists often at my work, so this method of keeping lists persitent seems really a good approach.
 I'd recommend to read the [article](https://buildui.com/posts/how-to-control-a-react-component-with-the-url).